Arhan-Baltes11/PTAO-ProjectTextAdventureOop/README.md

 - Add comments to functions to say how they work

-- Create a saving mechanic
-    - Test Saving Mechanic on the subject of Items on Location.

-- Create a way to allow the banishment spell

-- Make the merchant capable of being traded with

 ## Changelog

+### V 1.0.0 - Gilgamesh
+ - You can now finish the game from start to finish!
+ - Fixed a ton of bugs related to invalid commands.
+ - Fixed file saving and loading.
+ - All entities can talk now.
+ - Removed Tall Sword.
+    - The Tall Sword May be added in the future somewhere.
+ - Removed unnecessary code.
+ - Game Renamed to PTAO - Roald's Quest
+ - Project is now public.

 ### V 0.1.1 - Narrator
  - Overhauled most code to now be story based.